 Message consumption is slow.

 If you want to check whether it is a server issue, you can view the consumption time in Advanced Monitoring in the console, which indicates the time it takes for the server to process requests.
-If there is a server load issue, the time values in the statistical periods are relatively high.
+If there is a server load issue, the time values in the statistical periods are relatively high as shown below:

 If the server doesn't have a performance issue, there is a high probability that the consumption capacity of the client is insufficient.
 First, take a look at the correspondence between partitions and consumers as shown below.
 If a consumer consumes too many partitions, we recommend you add more consumers, so that one consumer consumes one partition.

 If the assignment relationship between consumers and partitions is normal, you can add more partitions in the console to increase the concurrency of data consumption as shown below.
-Adding partitions in the console is instant and lossless, so you don't need to worry about any impact.
+Adding partitions in the console is instant and lossless, so your business won’t be affected.

 Check the client load metrics, such as the client CPU, memory size, and network interface.
 If it is a Java process, you should pay attention to GC and heap memory usage.